Jan 14, 2023

-So there's nothing you can really do to them, as far as a dynamic when you goes.
+So there's nothing you can really do to them, as far as a dynamic when you go.

-But you also have like links down here in a footer, which I'm going to do that in a separate video.
+But you also have links down here in a footer, which I'm going to do in a separate video.

-So look, look in the description if you don't know how to edit your, your footer navigation, because that's kind of a whole thing.
+So look, look in the description if you don't know how to edit your, footer navigation because that's kind of a whole thing.

 But let's talk about how to get to these items here in the top bar.

 Alright, so to do that, because these are hard coded up here in cornerstone and maybe in your theme as well, we are going to have to edit the template files.

 So let me show you how to do that.

 Or at least where to do that.

 And you know, if it sounds scary, that's fine.